-You can use any combination of the filter groups and individual filters for your site.
-In every case, your image will only be optimized to the formats which are supported by your visitor’s browser, and your image will be replaced only when the optimized one is smaller than the original.
+You can use any combination of the filter group and individual filters for your site.
+In each case, images are optimized only to the formats that are supported by your visitor’s browser, and images are replaced only when the optimized one is smaller than the original.

-For images which are sensitive to compression noise, PageSpeed will only use lossless compression.
-With images that are not so sensitive, PageSpeed will use the more aggressive, lossy methods.
-For the lossy formats you can specify up to 3 quality levels, for the following situations:
+For images that are sensitive to compression noise, PageSpeed Modules always use lossless compression; for other images, PageSpeed Modules use the more aggressive lossy methods.
+For the lossy formats you can specify up to three quality levels, indicated by specific situations:

 - When the user indicates a preference for reduced data usage.

 - When the user visits your site from a mobile device.
-Mobile devices usually have a high device pixel ratio so compression noise is less visible.
-In addition, mobile devices are more likely to be using an expensive data channel.
+Mobile devices usually have a high device pixel ratio, so compression noise is less visible.
+In addition, mobile devices are more likely to use an expensive data channel.

-- For all other cases, e.g., when the user visits your site from the desktop or tablet.
+- For all other cases, e.g., when the user visits your site from a desktop or tablet.

-When your visitor has high transfer costs, slow connection speeds, or for other reasons, they may prefer reduced data usage.
-Some browsers, including Chrome and Opera, let users choose to send a Save-Data header when they request pages.
-You can honor your visitor’s preference by setting low image qualities for such requests.
+If your visitors have high transfer costs, slow connection speeds, or for other reasons, they may prefer reduced data usage.
+Some browsers, including Chrome, Opera, and Yandex, let visitors choose to send a Save-Data header when they request pages.
+You can honor their preference by allowing lower image quality for such requests.